What is Stamp Duty?

 Stamp duty is short for stamp duty land tax (SDLT).
 It’s the tax you pay when you buy a property over a certain value in England and Northern Ireland.

-HMRC collects stamp duty land tax on behalf of the government after a property transaction has completed.
+HMRC collects stamp duty land tax from your solicitor on behalf of the government after a property transaction has completed.

 What kind of property is subject to Stamp Duty Land Tax?